-CMS Should Reevaluate the Burden Estimate for Comprehensive Medication Reviews
+Reevaluate the Burden Estimate for CMRs

-CMS currently estimates the burden for completing a comprehensive medication review (CMR) as 40 minutes.
+CMS currently estimates the burden for completing a CMR as 40 minutes.
 AMCP believes this burden estimate is not accurate across all practice settings and therefore, CMS should reevaluate the estimate to better represent the amount of time and effort expended by Part D sponsors, MTM vendors, and pharmacists to provide this critical service to patients.
 AMCP encourages CMS to consider the following elements when establishing a revised CMR burden estimate, and encourages CMS to consider a multi-tier burden estimate dependent upon the factors below: